bart-kroon/TM1/doc/contributing.md

 This repository has the following branch model:

-* The [public mirror](https://gitlab.com/mpeg-i-visual/tmiv) is updated whenever there is a new release
+* The [public mirror](https://gitlab.com/mpeg-i-visual/tmiv) is updated whenever there is a new release.
 * Branch `main` is working on the next major/minor/patch release out of the last MPEG meeting.
 Pushing is forbidden and only maintainers can merge.
 Developers need to do merge requests.
 If a software coordinator of one organization creates a merge request then a software coordinator of another organization performs code review and merges.
 * When an existing release needs to be patched, a `vx.y-dev` branch (e.g. `v8.0-dev`) is created.
 These branches are protected in the same way as the main branch and can also be the target of merge requests.
 These branches are removed as soon as the new release is tagged (e.g. `v8.0.2`).
-* Branch `m12345` is the proponent branch to document m12345 and will be deleted after the MPEG meeting when integrated or rejected
+* Branch `m12345` is the proponent branch to document m12345 and will be deleted after the MPEG meeting when integrated or rejected.
+* Branch `mpeg123-ee4` or `mpeg123-ee4-name_of_experiment` contains work that is pre-agreed in exploration experiment 4 of the MPEG 123 meeting.
+* Branch `mpeg123-jee4` or `mpeg123-jee4-name_of_experiment` contains work that is pre-agreed in joint exploration experiment 4 of the MPEG 123 meeting.
-* Issue branches as created by gitlab, will be deleted after the merge request
+* Issue branches as created by gitlab, will be deleted after the merge request.
+* In special circumstances a branch can be protected, for instance when a proposal branch will be used again in the next AHG period.

 ## Code guidelines